Published in the Fern Ridge Review, October, 2019. Photo credits: Jennifer Mitchell

 “She copies everything,” said Mitchell.
 “She’s independent and sassy, which she had to have when she was born.
 She had to have something that allowed her to survive in a situation where she really shouldn’t have.”
 It’s that spark which told Mitchell that Luci was going to be just fine.
 “Her tenacity is what makes her mad if she can’t keep up with them as they run away, so she has to learn how to run.”

 Now Luci is four years old and attends the Early Childhood preschool program in Oregon.
 She rides the bus by herself, and is learning how to speak.
 Two years ago, she could not handle affection or being held for more than ten minutes at a time.
 Just last week she fell down at school and for the first time came to the teacher for a hug.

 Despite her progress, Luci, like most orphans, will always suffer a certain level of uncertainty.
 “Anytime anything changes, they have this feeling like, is this it?
 When is the other foot going to drop,” said Mitchell.
 “She knows it’s going to happen, she just doesn’t know when.”

-Mitchell just returned from a trip to Bulgaria last month, where she was working with the organization One Heart Bulgaria to set up pregnancy services and a horse therapy program for Roma mothers.
-She also met with seven-year-old Stefan, who the family plans to adopt in January.
+Mitchell just returned from a trip to Bulgaria last month, where she was working with the organization, One Heart Bulgaria, to set up pregnancy services and a horse therapy program for Roma mothers.
+She also met with seven-year-old Stefan, whom the family plans to adopt in January.

 The family is up for the challenge, however.
 And between two loving, energetic parents, four playful siblings, a pack of affectionate dogs and cats, and a small farm with chickens, ducks, horses and a pond, there may be no better place for a displaced orphan to land.